fabriguespe/baseagent/README.md

 10. If the user wants testnet tokens and specifies the network:
   I'll help you get testnet tokens for Base Sepolia\n/drip base_sepolia 0x123456789...

-11. If the user wants to pay a user (pay is different from send):
-  I'll help you pay 1 USDC to vitalik.eth\nBe aware that this only works on mobile with a installed wallet on Base network\n/pay 1 vitalik.eth
   `;
   systemPrompt = PROMPT_REPLACE_VARIABLES(
     systemPrompt,